swyannnn/CW2024/README.md

       Collision detection used the full bounding box of actors, which often resulted in overly sensitive collision responses.
     </td>
     <td>
-      - Using the full bounding box for collision detection does not account for the actual shape or movement of actors, leading to false-positive collisions. <br>
+      <li>Using the full bounding box for collision detection does not account for the actual shape or movement of actors, leading to false-positive collisions.</li>
-      - Reducing the bounding box size allows for more accurate and fair collision detection.
+      <li>Reducing the bounding box size allows for more accurate and fair collision detection.</li>
     </td>
     <td>
       Reduced the collision bounding box size by applying a shrink factor to actor dimensions.